lokopobit/Correlated_responses/README.md

-# INTRODUCTION
+# Details
-Although the description of the repository is about generaion of correlated variables this is part of a simulation study that I did in the past.
+Although the description of the repository is about generation of correlated variables this is part of a simulation study that I did in the past.
 The simulation study was intended to check wether generalized estimating ecuations (GEE) is better that generalized linear models (GLM) when data is longitudinal.
 For this purpose I performed a simulation study in which I generated longitudinal response data, that is, correlated intra-subject, and then fitted the model under study.
 Given that the hard task of the simulation was to implement the algorithms of data generation I titled the repository that way.
 A complete explanation of the simulation along with the obtained results and the explored papers can be found in the sumulation_study.pdf file.
+Note: the language of the study is spanish.